Datny/pwc_task/README.md

 !!!
 IMPORTANT !!!
 Usernames and passwords should not be placed in github.
 I took liberty of passing them this way for ease of use.
 This task is for recruitment.
-Normally placeholders would be used instead of them.
+Normally placeholders would be used instead of them or environment variables + secrets.

 Requirements: